 It's definitely possible that the combination of the right mattress and comfortable sheets could help you get a better night's sleep.
 If you are spending too much time tossing and turning throughout the night, you could be constantly restarting your sleep cycle, which would affect how long you spend in the REM stage.

 Eliminating these disruptions could provide you with a more restful experience, allowing for more deep sleep.

 How often should you replace your box spring?

-This might sound like a lot to keep track of, but with the proper maintenance and a little know-how, you and your mattress will be happy together for years to come.
+While it may be hard to say goodbye to your last bed, with the proper maintenance and a little know-how, you and your new mattress should be happy together for years to come.